Ksdsk/Bibliotheque/Obsidian/Access Management/JSON Web Tokens (JWT).md

 Although [[OAuth]] 2.0 makes no mention of the format of its tokens, JWTs are a good match for its requirements.
 Signed JWTs make good access tokens, as they can encode all the necessary data to differentiate access levels to a resource, can carry an expiration date, and are signed to avoid validation queries against the authorization server.
 Several federated identity providers issue access tokens in JWT format.
 ### OIDC
 [[OpenID Connect (OIDC)]] defines several flows which return data in different ways.
 Some of this data may be in JWT format:
-- Authorization flow: The client requests an [[Authorization|authorization]] code to the authorization endpoint `/authoirze`.
-This code can be used against the token endpo
+- **Authorization flow:** The client requests an [[Authorization|authorization]] code to the authorization endpoint `/authoirze`.
+This code can be used against the token endpoint `/token` to request an ID token in JWT format, an access token, or a refresh token.
+- Implicit Flow: The client requests tokens directly from the authorization endpoint `/authorize`.
+The tokens are specified in the request.
+If an ID token is requested, it is returned in JWT format.
+- Hybrid Flow: The client requests both an authorization code and certain tokens from the authorization endpoint `/authorizartion`.
+If an ID token is requested, it is returned in JWT format.
+If an ID token is not requested at this step, it may later by requested directly from the token endpoint `/token`.